nshandra/d2-api/README.md

 # d2-api

-Typescript library for the DHIS2 API.
+Typescript library for the DHIS2 API..

 ## Generate schemas